Despite outrage, don't expect to cash in on United flights

 “When these things happen, it causes a few days of upset chatter back and forth and then it is over,” said Alex Ramsey, a travel agent with All Aboard Travel.

-As a professor at SMU, Ramsey has also studied trends in customer service and found consumers have become much more willing to put up with poor service if it means a lower price.
+As a professor at Southern Methodist University, Ramsey has also studied trends in customer service and found consumers have become much more willing to put up with poor service if it means a lower price.
 In an industry as small as air travel, that means passengers do not have a lot of wiggle room when it comes to what airline they choose.

 “I think we have just gotten used to bad customer service in so many instances.
-When we do not have a lot of choices, we look at cost.”
+When we do not have a lot of choices, we look at cost," she said.

 She recommends passengers who have a bad experience should take their complaints to the Department of Transportation rather than complaining to the airline.